Meet our National Steering Committee

 Registration is now open for the 2019 Inhibitor Summits!

 Registration for the 2019 Inhibitor Summits is closed.

 - You cannot change the meeting you’re attending once you have registered for one.

 - Once an Inhibitor Summit is full, ONLY families that have never been to an Inhibitor Summit before will be added to a waitlist.
 All others will have to wait for the following year’s summit if they haven’t registered by the time the meeting is full.

 To register, click on the Inhibitor Summit you prefer to attend:

-Thursday, June 27-Sunday, June 30, 2019: Seattle, WA - This meeting is FULL.
-Registration is now CLOSED for the Seattle Inhibitor Summit.
+Thursday, June 27-Sunday, June 30, 2019: Seattle, WA - Registration is now CLOSED for the Seattle Inhibitor Summit.

-Thursday, August 1-Sunday, August 4, 2019: Boston, MA - This meeting is FULL.
-Registration is now CLOSED for the Boston Inhibitor Summit.
+Thursday, August 1-Sunday, August 4, 2019: Boston, MA - Registration is now CLOSED for the Boston Inhibitor Summit.

 If you’re interested in learning more about our Spanish-language Inhibitor Summit, Viviendo con Inhibidores, please visit the program page.